LucasDelfino92/morrowindsharp/mw++.md

 ### MANUAL CONFLICT RESOLUTION

-- Delete the following records from **Yet Another Guard Diversity - Regular.esp** for compatibility with **Morrowind Anti-Cheese.esp**:
+- In [**TESAME**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame), delete the following records from **Yet Another Guard Diversity - Regular.ESP** for compatibility with **Morrowind Anti-Cheese.ESP**:
   - Cell **Balmora, Eastern Guard Tower**
+  - Save the plugin as **Yet Another Guard Diversity - Regular.ESP**, overwriting the original when asked.
   - This ensures there aren't new instances of guards in the Eastern Guard Tower.

 ### ADJUSTING YOUR LOAD ORDER